 Then color film came along, and really complicated the Zone System. :) Clipping grayscale for contrast only slightly changes the gray tone, lighter or darker, but still gray.
 But it won't turn blue or pink like color might.
 Correct color requires no clipping.
 Color differences are many, luminance values, different subject reflectivities, different contrast goals, a different ball game.
-Color gives contrast in color images, more so that just tonal variations.
+Color also gives contrast in color images, it has more working than just tonal variations.

 Then decades later, digital came along.
-I suspect Ansel never had opportunity to see a digital histogram, it's a modern digital thing.
+I suspect the dates mean that Ansel never had opportunity to see a digital histogram, it's a modern digital thing.
 Gray cards were a film thing, about "looking middle gray" to the eye.
 Digital histograms instead analyze the specific binary tonal data, the real data.
 We tend to get confused when we try to numerically combine the two concepts (below).

 Metering on the scene and subject, containing random colors and such, can sometimes give skewed results.
 I do use the camera meter, and do compensate it as necessary.
 We eventually learn a few things, to do and to avoid. :) But instead, metering on the 18% gray card in the same light is a plan to substitute a stable situation, independent of the scenes colors.
 Which is what an incident meter does too of course, metering the light directly, at the subjects position, but aimed toward the camera.